 Why You Shouldn’t Buy Franchise Leads

-The problem with franchise portals is that, because they rank for a lot of broad, top-of-the-funnel keywords, they tend attract a lot of window shoppers.
-Many people dream about owning their own Subway or Jiffy Lube, hiring some employees to do the work, and sitting back to rake in profits.
+The problem with franchise portals and franchise lead generation companies is that they rank for a lot of broad, top-of-the-funnel keywords, which tends to attract a lot of window shoppers.
+Many dream about owning their own Subway or Jiffy Lube, hiring some employees to do the work and sitting back to rake in profits.
 But since most people don’t have an extra $250,000 lying around, they arrive at portal sites highly unqualified.

-Instead of paying for those unqualified leads, get smarter about who and where you’re targeting.
-Search and display ads are great options for refining your audience, especially with the demographic controls available, allowing you to target by household income and other key metrics.
+Instead of paying for unqualified leads, get smarter about who and where you’re targeting.
+Search and display ads are great options for refining your audience and using the demographic controls available.
+These allow you to target by household income and other key metrics.

 In addition, the portal sites don’t let you test and refine messaging and design to maximize conversions.
 That’s why it’s important to take advantage of conversion rate optimization (CRO) testing on your own digital properties.

-For example, Oneupweb recently performed a considerable amount of A/B testing and CRO during our franchise development efforts for Real Property Management.
+Recently, Oneupweb performed a considerable amount of A/B testing and CRO during our franchise development efforts for Real Property Management.
 Here’s one change we made to the main form on our paid landing pages, which resulted in a clear winner and more conversions: